Summer in Rome: What to Expect and How to Make the Most of It as a John Cabot University Student

 Morning: Head to class at one of our campuses in the Trastevere neighborhood, with small class sizes and international faculty.

-Afternoon: Grab pizza or panino (sandwich) with classmates at JCU's Tiber Café (our cafeteria), then study in the Frohring Library to collaborate with peers.
+Afternoon: Grab a pizza or a panino (sandwich) with classmates at JCU's Tiber Café (our cafeteria), then study in the Frohring Library to collaborate with peers.

 Evening: Join a JCU-led cultural activity, attend a guest lecture, explore local neighborhoods like Testaccio and Monti, or grab a gelato and catch a sunset from the Gianicolo hill.